River's Edge was an exhibition of photographs of Johns Landing Camping Ground in Noosa by Sunshine Coast-based artist Kim Guthrie.

 In 1892, the Johns family purchased a pristine tract of Noosa riverfront land.
 From the 1950s, Ben and Pat Johns operated the land as a low-cost private camping ground until late 2017 when it was sold to Noosa Regional Council.
 In addition to welcoming campers, Johns Landing had many long term residents; it was a sanctuary for the homeless and those otherwise marginalised in the community.
 Guthrie visited Johns Landing over a number of years and with more frequency in the lead up to the sale.

 The exhibition brought together a selection of moving portraits and documentary photographs that capture this unique community.
-The photographs were donated to USC in 2020.
+The photographs were donated to the University of the Sunshine Coast in 2020.

 A catalogue accompanied the exhibition and included an essay by Kon Gouriotis OAM.